 Premiere Pro Demonstration

 There are two versions of Premiere; Adobe Premiere Pro and Adobe Premiere Elements.
 The biggest difference between the two is its audience.
 The first one has been created for professionals whereas the Elements range has been developed for beginners and enthusiasts.
-The price also reflects this as Adobe Premiere Pro costs £19.97 per month (individual) or £238.42 annually whereas Elements only cost £85 for a lifetime.
+The price also reflects this as Adobe Premiere Pro costs £19.97 per month (individual) or £238.42 annually, whereas Elements only cost £85 for a lifetime.
 Alternatively, you can also purchase all apps in the Adobe Creative Suite for a healthy £49.94 a month.
 I think this is the best option for freelancers as you can also work with After Effects when subscribing to this plan.
 What I like about working in Premiere Pro is its wholesomeness.
-You can perform basic time-line editing, colour grade, and sound mix all in one handy programme.
+You can perform basic time-line editing, colour grade, and sound mix all in one handy program.

 Key features of Adobe Premiere Elements: